Print

 Notes

 The quality of your spices will make a huge difference in the flavor of your finished soup.
 Use the freshest spices you can, and in the case of the coriander seeds and black pepper, grind them fresh just before use.
 The flavor and aroma of freshly ground spices are worlds away from the bland pre-ground stuff available in most grocery stores.
-If you are looking for an online source to buy fresh spices, my absolute favorite spice source is Savory Spice Shop (affiliate link).
+If you are looking for an online source to buy fresh spices, my absolute favorite spice source is Savory Spice Shop.

 • Category: Soup